vijaymohanboddu/forecast-based-anomaly-detection/README.md

 > **Signal → Explanation**

-For each detected anomaly, the application presents:
+For each detected anomaly, the application can present:

 - Actual sales
 - Forecast sales
-- Absolute variance
+- Variance
 - Percentage deviation
 - Leading product
 - Top customer
-- Top market/country
+- Top country / market
-- Primary transaction-derived driver
+- Transaction-derived driver
 - Contribution metrics
 - Week-over-week evidence
 - Gemini-generated management interpretation
 - Recommended actions

+Where evidence is insufficient, the system treats the explanation as a hypothesis rather than presenting it as fact.

 ---